 Travel in Borneo: An introduction

-The world’s largest island and a destination that never disappoints.
+A destination that never disappoints.
 Borneo has it all; wildlife, adventure, culture and some of the finest beaches in Asia

 Much of present day Borneo was actually ruled by Brunei, between the 15th and 17th centuries, a time when the infamous headhunter tribes resided across much of the island.
 Inter-tribal warfare was common and there was little infrastructure to speak of.
 It was a wild land, impenetrable to all but the hardiest travellers thanks to its shield dense rainforest and unwelcoming locals!